· · · · ·

 • Julienne the Swiss cheese and ham- slicing into long, thin matchstick like strips

-5. This recipe makes 2 full dinner salad portions or 4 side salads.
+5. Add Cuban bread or another crusty bread and enjoy your 1905 Salad!
+This recipe makes 2 full dinner salad portions or 4 side salads.

 Did you enjoy this recipe?
 Take a picture and tag me @StephGigliotti on social media and #StephRealLife.
 I would absolutely love to see your finished dish!